Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Results

-Next, we proceed with fitting a stellar core-halo profile for another case where a core-halo shape is evident: the WDM G3 at $z=2.23$.
-It is crucial to note that in principle fitting a core-halo profile to WDM, without a physical soliton, might be challenging.
-In this sense, we are careful not to directly link the core-halo structure to a soliton but rather to an effective profile with a transition from the core to the halo in WDM at this lower redshift.
-The resulting values for core radius ($r_c$) as well as the transition point ($r_t$) are summarized in Table \ref{tabla:collage}, alongside other pertinent variables, with the resulting profiles depicted in Figure \ref{wdmCFA} ( Corner plot Figure \ref{cornerCFA2}).
+The resulting values for core radius ($r_c$) as well as the transition point ($r_t$) are summarized in Table \ref{tabla:collage}, alongside other pertinent variables.
 It is noteworthy that these parameter values fall within the expected range when compared to those extracted from observed profiles of Local Group classical dSphs.
 This is particularly striking considering they were analyzed at different redshifts and are still in the process of the formation.
 Table \ref{tabla:collage} also provides the parameter values for the two extracted galaxies and the observed dSphs in the Local Group \citep{Pozo:2023}.
 The core radius values are in excellent agreement with the mean values obtained for such dSphs in the Local Group.

-The isolated galaxy (G1) from the $\psi$DM simulation data ($\psi DM_{1}$, Table \ref{tabla:collage}) exhibits a core radius akin to that of two Milky Way satellite galaxies, Leo II and Sculptor.
-Conversely, the third galaxy from the WDM simulation data (WDM$_{3}$, Table \ref{tabla:collage}) aligns exceptionally well with the observed cores of Sculptor and And IX.
-Nonetheless, there are slight disparities in the transition point, which is reasonable given the difference in redshift and the fact that these simulated galaxies are still in the process of formation.
-The observed increase in $r_t$ between $\psi DM_{1}$ and WDM$_{3}$ could be attributed to the lower redshift of WDM$_{3}$, which aligns with the expectation of a larger $r_t$.
+The isolated Galaxy (G1) from the $\psi$DM simulation data ($\psi DM_{1}$, Table \ref{tabla:collage}) exhibits a core radius akin to that of two Milky Way satellite galaxies, Leo II and Sculptor.
+Conversely, the third Galaxy from the “WDM” simulation data (third panel of Figure \ref{CFA“WDM”223}) seems to align well with the observed cores of Sculptor and And IX.
+Nonetheless, there are slight disparities in the transition point, which is reasonable given the difference in redshift and the fact that these simulated Galaxies are still in the process of formation.
 Notably, despite the significant redshift difference (almost 6 between the observed galaxies and the observable Local Group dwarfs), the $r_c$ values remain similar.
 This suggests that for a $\psi$DM origin, the soliton is likely the first structure to form in this core-halo structure.